 The other provisions of the rule go into effect at the beginning of 2018 or after 2018, depending on the provision and the size of your farm’s business.

-4 A farm is a small business if, on a rolling basis, the average annual monetary value of produce sold during the previous 3-year period is greater than $250,000 but no more than $500,000.
+3 A farm is a small business if, on a rolling basis, the average annual monetary value of produce sold during the previous 3-year period is no more than $500,000.

-5 A farm is a very small business if, on a rolling basis, the average annual monetary value of produce sold during the previous 3-year period is greater than $25,000 but no more than $250,000.
+4 A farm is a very small business if, on a rolling basis, the average annual monetary value of produce sold during the previous 3-year period is no more than $250,000.

 Before the compliance date, every covered farm that does not qualify for an exemption must have a supervisor (such as a farm owner/operator) complete a standardized food safety training program.
 The Produce Safety Alliance Grower Training Course is one way to satisfy this requirement.